Pumpkin conjures up feelings of fall and all things warm, sweet and, yes, even spicy — PSLs are still very much still a thing.

 Because they have similar structures, phytosterols actually block the absorption of cholesterol in the body, according to Oregon State University's Linus Pauling Institute.

-6. Pumpkin Sage Risotto With Asparagus and Lemon
+6. Vegan Pumpkin Risotto

-7. Creamy Pumpkin Marinara
+7. Pumpkin Pasta Sauce

-Marinara is great because it's an easy and delicious way to get more veggies in your diet.
+Pasta sauce is great because it's an easy and delicious way to get more veggies in your diet.
 By adding canned pumpkin puree to the sauce, you're adding loads more nutrition (read: vitamin A, fiber, iron and more) but you're also adding a rich warmth to the dish as well.

 - American Journal of Lifestyle Medicine: "Closing America’s Fiber Intake Gap"